crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info">
 The class has reached its enrollment cap.
-115 students have registered, but the lecture theater accommodates 120, so there are still slots available for 5 more students to enroll.
-If you would like to take the class but didn't manage to enroll already, then please <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">add yourself to the waitlist</a>.
+If you would like to <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">join the waitlist</a>, we will notify you if space becomes available.
+You are welcome to sit in on the lectures and start the homework assignments so that you don't fall behind.
 </div>